Locations:

 • They may keep your artery from getting too narrow again.

-• People who have a heart stent recover faster than those who have coronary artery bypass surgery (CABG) because stent placement is a minimally invasive procedure.
+• People who have a heart stent recover faster than those who have coronary artery bypass surgery (CABG).
+This is because you can get a stent without a surgeon opening your chest.

-• A blood clot inside your stent, especially if you abruptly stop taking your medicines that protect the stent.
+• blood clot inside your stent, especially if you abruptly stop taking your medicines that protect the stent

-• An allergic reaction to the stent itself or to the drug coating on it.
+• An allergic reaction to the stent or its drug coating

-• Bleeding at the location your provider used to access your blood vessel.
+• Bleeding at the spot your provider used to access your blood vessel

 Advertisement